 Colonial drinking vinegars are having their moment in the Los Angeles cocktail scene, and thankfully there's a way to implement them into your own home bar.
 Venice Beach's Susan Finesman makes truly unique flavors like nectarine ginger, raspberry mint, and grapefruit rosemary.
 It might sound a little strange to be intentionally drinking vinegar, but if you like kombucha, shrub will bark up the right tree.
 Mix them with soda water or in a gin-based cocktail for a cool, refreshing summer spritz.
 Finesman is currently taking a short break to fine tune her production process.
 Please visit her website for updates.

 Let's say you'll be doing some L.A.-style grillin' and chillin'.
-Up your game with local, pasture-raised, organic meats from the dynamic duo of butcherettes over at Lindy & Grundy.
-Their whole animal approach also means that there's a case full of masterfully-cured meats and charcuterie in their cases, including some of the best coppa di testa and lamb bacon in the city.
-If you're lucky, you might also find savory handheld pies from general manager Melissa Cortina's side project, Pig & Pastry.
+Up your game with local, pasture-raised, organic meats from Amelia Posada over at Lindy & Grundy.
+Her team's whole animal approach also means that there's a case full of masterfully-cured meats and charcuterie in their cases, including some of the best coppa di testa and lamb bacon in the city.
+Don't forget to peruse their refrigerator and freezer cases for other essentials you never even knew you needed, made in-house and by other local artisans.

 801 North Fairfax Avenue, Los Angeles, 90046